 How do the Meetings work?

 A Chairman will officiate at every Council or Committee meeting, normally assisted by a Vice-Chairman.
-The Clerk will also assist, to ensure that the Council continues to act legally (i.e. within its powers and duties).
+The Clerk and Deputy Clerk will also assist, to ensure that the Council continues to act legally (i.e. within its powers and duties).

 The Council’s Guidance on Public Participation Sessions was last reviewed, approved and adopted on 21 March 2016, together with its Policy on Management of Recordings at Council Meetings and Policy on Use of Mobile Phones in Meetings